Jahia/widen-asset-picker/doc/en/contentDefinition.md

 \[[<< back][README.md]\]
 # Widen asset in jContent
-jContent v7 restrict the usage of a picker to a JCR node only.
-Thus, to pick an external widen asset, an equivalent of this widen asset is required as a node in jContent.
+jContent v7 restricts the usage of a picker to a JCR node only.
+Thus, to pick an external Widen asset, jContent must create a JCR node equivalent of this Widen asset.
-A node is also usefull to create a dedicated rendering through a set of views.
+A node is also useful to create a dedicated rendering through a set of views.

 - [Architecture overview](#architecture-overview)
 - [wdennt:widenReference](#wdenntwidenreference)